A categorical action on quantized quiver varieties: The proof of Theorem

-We wish to upgrade this to an isomorphism after reduction; the reduced versions $\mathscr{F}_{i}\star \mathscr{E}_{j}$ and $\mathscr{E}_{j}\star \mathscr{F}_{i}$ are obtained by microlocalizing the corresponding D-modules on $X^\la_{\mu;\al_i}\times_{X^\la_{\mu-\al_i}}X^\la_{\mu-\al_i+\al_j;\al_j}$ and $X^\la_{\mu+\al_j;\al_j}\times_{X^\la_{\mu+\al_j}}X^\la_{\mu+\al_j;\al_i}$ and applying pushforward after restricting to the stable loci.
-The difference between convolution before reduction or after reduction is whether we impose the stability condition on the middle representation in our description as triples.
-However, in either description requiring stability on the right and left assures in the middle; this is obvious for a common subrepresentation, but for a common superrepresentation, the destabilizing subrepresentation must non-trivially intersect the left or right.
-Thus, we have the desired isomorphism

-\item Fix a node $i$.
 Applying Fourier transform as necessary, we can assume that $i$ is a source.
-Proposition \ref{twist-exist} assures us that we can transition between the different quantizations that arise from different orientations; alternatively we can use the constructions of quantizations of line bundles to bimodules given in \cite[5.2]{BLPWquant}.
-We let $\hat{X}^\la_\mu$ be the open locus in $X^\la_\mu$ where the sum $x_{out}$ of the maps along edges pointing out from $i$ is injective; and let $\hat{X}^\la_{\mu\pm\al_i;\al_i}$ be the restriction of the appropriate correspondence to the same locus.
-We have the following diagram of morphisms Note that the maps $e_i$ and $f_i$ are both proper and smooth; their fibers are projective spaces.
-We let $\hat{\mathscr{F}}_i$ denote the restriction of $\tilde{\mathscr{F}}_i$ to the injective locus, and similarly for $\hat{\mathscr{E}}_i$.
+Proposition \ref{twist-exist} assures us that we can transition between the different quantizations that arise from different orientations; the categories of modules over the different quantizations that arise are given by tensor product with quantizations of line bundles to bimodules given in \cite[5.2]{BLPWquant}.
+It's easily seen that these intertwine the actions of $\tU$.